roycan/roycan.github.io/_posts/2018-10-15-ICarchitecture.md

 }
 ```

 The software is recommended to be initially cloud developed with the choice of moving on-premise after development.
 This will allow maximum flexibility in efficient adding of security and reliability to the system during development that can more-readily be translated to on-premise at a future point.

+Development and Testing will be done on local machines and not on the server.

 # Deployment View